 Was reviewed offline by relevant experts, who confirmed that the text is appropriate, and no request was made to review the text in the JVET session on Sunday 23 October.

-Decision: Adopt JVET-AB0258
+Decision: Adopt JVET-AB0258.

 JVET-AB0266 AHG9: Specification text for use of Rec.
 ITU-T T.35 syntax structure to specify a neural network in the neural-network post filter characteristics SEI message [Sean McCarthy (Dolby), Sachin Deshpande (Sharp)]

-The topic of a T.35 mode for NNPFC was discussed in the BoG JVET-AB0244 at 6:10 CEST on Friday 21 October:
+The topic of a T.35 mode for NNPFC was discussed in the BoG (see the BoG report JVET-AB0244) at 6:10 CEST on Friday 21 October:

 A draft for signalling was presented by S. McCarthy.